NEU-SNS/intl-iot/destination/README.md

 - `PiePlot` - Pie Plot
 - `BarHPlot` - Horizontal Bar Plot

 An argument for the `-p` option consists of send protocol and receive protocol delimited by a period (`.`).
-It is in the format `[snd].[rcv]`, which stands for "sent" and "received" traffic of the given protocol.
+It is in the format `[snd].[rcv]`, which stands the for "sent" and "received" traffic of the given protocol.

-All traffic is included in the "eth" (ethernet) protocol, so to analyze all sent and received traffic, the option should be `eth,eth`.
-To include only icmp traffic, one can use `icmp,icmp`.
+All traffic is included in the "eth" (Ethernet) protocol, so to analyze all sent and received traffic, the option should be `eth,eth`.
+To include only ICMP traffic, one can use `icmp,icmp`.

 An argument for the `-l` option specifies how an IP address should be mapped to a host or a country.
 This option affects only pie plots and horizontal bar plots.
 Supported options are: